luomus/species-challenge/README.md

     - Giving incorrect numeric challenge & participation id's -> redirect with flash
     - Thorough testing by multiple people
 - First production version:
-    - Taxa as a dropdown, or perhaps validate (so not accidentally have _all file defined here, or _all file missing)
-    - Autocomplete informal groups from database
     - Mobile navi & testing, including autocomplete
     - All 3 lists
 - Later: